Stellar AfricaGold (CVE:SPX) Shares Down 28.6% – Should You Sell?

-Shares of Stellar AfricaGold Inc. (CVE:SPX – Get Free Report) were down 28.6% on Thursday .
-The stock traded as low as C$0.05 and last traded at C$0.05.
-Approximately 105,400 shares changed hands during mid-day trading, an increase of 559% from the average daily volume of 15,983 shares.
+Stellar AfricaGold Inc. (CVE:SPX – Get Free Report)’s share price dropped 28.6% during trading on Friday .
+The company traded as low as C$0.05 and last traded at C$0.05.
+Approximately 105,400 shares changed hands during trading, an increase of 559% from the average daily volume of 15,983 shares.
 The stock had previously closed at C$0.07.

 Stellar AfricaGold Company Profile